WVURAIL/dspira-lessons/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

     + The teacher should be familiar with the tangent method and how the motion of an object toward the sun along a tangent is related to the galactic distances and angles involved.
 See the Teacher Notes under Part 2: Galactic Quadrant I Observation.

-- **Activity Notes:**

-    Sequence of activities:
+- **Sequence of activities:** - The Teacher Notes for each part provide more details.

     1. The students collect spectra at different galactic longitudes along the galactic plane in quadrants II and III.

           a.
 The student analyze the spectra to determine the relative velocity of the detected hydrogen.

           b.
 The students determine that the galaxy is rotating.

     2. The students then collect spectra at different galactic longitudes along the galactic plane in quadrant I.

           a.
 Assuming circular motion of the galaxy, the speed of the tangent point along the observation line is calculated.

           b.
 A graph showing galactic speed vs distance from the galactic center is created using these results.

           c.
 This graph is compared to the graph expected in different models of mass distribution in the galaxy.

-    3. The Teacher Notes for each part provide more details.

 ### Part 1: Galactic Quadrants II & III Observation